SJTU-HPC/docs.hpc.sjtu.edu.cn/docs/software/programming-models/coarrays.md

 The Fortran 2008 standard introduced "coarrays," which provide a new model for parallel programming integrated directly into the Fortran language.
-Coarrays allow an application developer can write parallel programs using only a Fortran compiler - no external APIs such as MPI or OpenMP are necessary.
+Coarrays allow an application developer to write parallel programs using only a Fortran compiler - no external APIs such as MPI or OpenMP are necessary.
 The Fortran 2018 standard (formerly called "Fortran 2015") extends coarrays further to include "teams" and other coarray collective procedures.
 Prior to becoming a